HemaG13/Student-Management-System/README.md

 # Student-Management-System
-Student Management System using by Java Swing and Mysql
+It help to manage student data using java swing and mysql.
+Work in progress